 Berthing: the part for sleeping on a Naval vessel or of the compartment at the RTC.
 (The entire compartment is divided up into different sections.)

 Big Navy: Those in Washington making decisions that must be followed by and carried out by the entire US Navy.

 Blueberries: Navy Working Uniform Type I, blue camouflage utilities.
 The blue camouflage NWU Type I will be replaced with the forest-green NWU Type III camouflage utilities.
-Sailors will have the option of wearing either the NWU Type I or III beginning Oct.
+Sailors had the option of wearing either the NWU Type I or III beginning Oct.
 1 2016, and will be required to wear the NWU Type III as the primary working uniform ashore and in port by Oct.
 1, 2019.
+The NWU Type III is now issued at the RTC.
 (See http://kitup.military.com/2016/08/the-navy-is-getting-rid-of-its-blueberries-working-uniform.html?ESRC=kitup.sm.)

 Blue Candle : During BC, it is common to light a blue candle when your recruit is going through Battle Stations-21 (BST) to send your warm wishes, thoughts, and prayers to him/her and the others in the division.
 After BC, it is common to light a blue candle when your Sailor is going through training, is taking an advancement exam and/or awaiting the results, or is deployed or in harm's way.
 (See Blue Candles.)

 Blue Rope: the nickname given to a prospective RDC (RDC-in-training) at the RTC; prospective RDC's wear blue braided cords (ropes) called aiguillettes on their left shoulders.
 (RDC "C" School is at the RTC.
 See http://www.thefreelibrary.com/Blue+rope+to+red+rope%3a+sailors+who+practice+what+they+teach.-a0175069346.)